-- 1) Obtain a passing mark on the final ITAR. - 2) Obtain a passing mark on the summative OSCE. - 3) Obtain a cumulative mark of at least 70% on all the remaining course components (excluding the final ITAR and OSCE). - 4) Obtain a passing mark on all NBME/Written exams
+- 1) Obtain a minimum of "Meets Expectations" on all categories on the final ITAR. - 2) Obtain a passing mark on the summative OSCE. - 3) Obtain a cumulative mark of at least 70% on all the remaining course components (excluding the final ITAR and OSCE). - 4) Obtain a passing mark on all NBME/Written exams